marcosalvalaggio/dreamping/README.md

 ### Todos

 * Add SMTP server config
-* Add import/export host list
+* Add status set to reduce data in the log file